nathanaday/SatellitePrediction/README.md

 both a sqlite3 database and a .csv file.
 This program was created using Python 3.9

 ### USE
+**To use SatellitePrediction, run Main.py and follow the prompts.**

 For accurate results, you must get your own API key to access the elevation-api.
 It's FREE and takes only a minute.

-Step 1: Head to https://elevation-api.io/ and choose Signup/Login at the top
+- Step 1: Head to https://elevation-api.io/ and choose Signup/Login at the top

-Step 2: Create account with email and password (requires email verification; sometimes it says there is a problem confirming email, but you should be able to refresh and login without issue)
+- Step 2: Create account with email and password (requires email verification; sometimes it says there is a problem confirming email, but you should be able to refresh and login without issue)

-Step 3: Create New API Key
+- Step 3: Create New API Key

-Step 4: Add new API key to **config.py** where it says:  *elevation_api = 'INSERT_API'*
+- Step 4: Add new API key to **config.py** where it says:  *elevation_api = 'INSERT_API'*

-Step 5: Done, and now the program can access accurate elevation data for your location
+- Step 5: Done, and now the program can access accurate elevation data for your location

-**(Skipping this process will have the observation site altitude default to 0, which would impair accurate results at higher-altitude locations)**
+*(Skipping this process will have the observation site altitude default to 0, which would impair accurate results at higher-altitude locations)*

 **Make sure to satisfy package requirements in requirements.txt**